THE RIVER NORTH DESIGN DISTRICT HOSTS 4th ANNUAL FALL GALLERY WALK SEPTEMBER 7, 2018

 Wike | LaFrey featuring Ryan McDonald at Materials Marketing:

 212 West Kinzie St. Chicago, IL 60654

-Visit the showroom Friday evening for light bites and drinks.
+Visit the showroom Friday evening for light bites and drinks and see some of Ryan McDonald’s ceramic pieces that are hand-thrown from white stoneware and smoke fired for several days to achieve the textures, colors, and scents of the final product.
 Saturday we will be enjoying fresh juices and mimosas with donuts and brunch bites.

 Kadlec Architecture + Design featuring Dylan Martinez of Echt Gallery on Exhibit at O’Brien Harris:

 Join us Friday night for wine and cheese at O’Brien Harris while viewing the work of Dylan Martinez in a living setting designed by Kadlec Architecture + Design.